sudomateo/website/content/posts/take-the-system-initiative/index.md

 In my opinion, much of the infrastructure as code pain comes from the fact that the incumbent tools tightly couple themselves to a version control system.
-That is, all of the toil that of version control systems is inherent in the design of infrastructure as code.
+That is, all of the toil of version control systems is inherent in the design of infrastructure as code.
 It's time to think about this differently.
 It's time to rebuild DevOps.
 Thankfully, one company is doing just that- and that company is [System Initiative][system-initiative].